 Home » Report Suspected Child Sexual Abuse

-Examples of child sexual abuse that should be reported include, but are not limited to: grooming, voyeurism, online predation, solicitation of a minor for nude photographs or sexual acts, or any other contact (or attempt at contact) of a sexual nature with a child.
+Any contact (or attempt at contact) of a sexual nature with a child qualifies as child sexual abuse and should be reported, including but not limited to: grooming, voyeurism, online predation, solicitation of a minor for nude photographs or sexual acts.

 Note: Even if the abuser is underage, it is still important to report so that both children can get help.
 Often abusers have been abused themselves.

 First, collect whatever information you have about the child being violated and the suspected abuser.
 Do NOT get involved trying to super-sleuth information.
 Just gather the facts you have and make your report.

 (sibling, aunt/uncle, parent, grandparent)

 Call the Childhelp USA National Child Abuse Hotline.
 They will provide you the phone number for your local Child Protective Services division (DFCS) where you can report whatever information you have about the suspected abuse.

 DFCS is not law enforcement.
 They are a specialized division that deals with child safety.
 Upon receiving a report, they will first reach out to non-offending family members and make a preliminary assessment of what is required to protect the child immediately.
 They will then engage a local Child Advocacy Center with expertise in sexual abuse to help them assess the situation more deeply in a way that is safe and non-traumatic for the child.
 After the CAC has assessed the child, law enforcement or judicial support may be engaged.
 Child Advocacy Center involvement also provides an important close-gap that piggy-backs DFCS efforts to make sure that the child receives any medical and counseling services required for their recovery and healing.